Below are the answers to some of the questions we are asked about Wheels of Time:

 We do expect younger children receiving badges to have an appreciation of the exhibits and displays at the museums and heritage sites visited.

 For how long will Wheels of Time run?

-It is our intention to run the scheme again next year with even more sites, but this depends on how well the scheme runs this year and whether we can raise the necessary funding.
-We’ll publish more information when a decision has been made in January 2018
+It is our intention to run the scheme again in 2021, but this depends on whether we can raise the necessary funding.
+We’ll publish more information when a decision has been made in January 2021.

 Why do I have to give information about my child?